 3. Asara Villa & Suite

-If you fancy getting out of the bustle of Bangkok for a few days, or want a long weekend doing nothing in a nice hotel with your partner, Hua Hin is the quintessential seaside escape.
+If you fancy getting out of the bustle of Bangkok for a few days, or want a long weekend doing nothing in a nice hotel with your partner, Hua Hin is a lovely seaside escape.

 My advice: Treat yourself to a top hotel with great facilities, chill all day and take the free shuttle into town and back in the evening.